Russian

 Poets with Guitars: The Semi-Underground World of Soviet Bards

 The Soviet-era bards were singer-songwriters who combined poetic lyricism with simple, guitar-accompanied melodies.
 The artform emerged in the 1950s shortly after the death of Stalin.
-Although it remained underground for nearly all of the Soviet period, became a life soundtrack for many Soviet citizens throughout the 1960s and 70s.
-Bardic music is usually referred to […]
+Although it remained underground for nearly all of the Soviet period, it became a soundtrack for the lives of many Soviet citizens throughout the 1960s and 70s and beyond.
+Bardic […]

 Classic Soviet Cartoons to Help You Learn Russian